Xromi 100 mg/ml oral solution

 Keep the bottle tightly closed to protect the integrity of the product and minimise the risk of accidental spillage.

 Syringes should be rinsed and washed with cold or warm water and dried completely before the next use.
-Store syringes in a hygienic place with the medicine.
+Store syringes in a hygienic place with the medicinal product.

 Disposal